Palawan – Best 20 places to visit in 2019 [updated]

 10).
 Canopy Walk (Taraw Cliff)

-Located less than one km from El Nido town center is the Canopy Walk.
+Located less than one km from El Nido town centre is the Canopy Walk.
 This offers breathtaking views of Bacuit Bay from Taraw Cliff.
 The jagged limestone cliffs are a feature of this and it offers a totally different perspective of El Nido compared to that of which you get from the water by boat.
 There are a number of walking bridges and steps to climb as part of this and you are required to wear a helmet and safety harness.
 This can make the trek very hot and uncomfortable.
 You are also required to take a guide.
 Not far from the canopy walk is Corong Corong Beach which apparently offers magical views of the sunset and is meant to be a key feature of the area and well worth a visit.

 How to get to El Nido: